apnadkarni/blt/doc/paneset.rst

     package require BLT

-    blt::paneset .fs
+    blt::paneset .ps

-A new TCL command ".fs" is also created.
+A new TCL command ".ps" is also created.
 This new command can be used to query and modify the *paneset* widget.
 The default orientation of the paneset is horizontal.
 If you want a vertical paneset, where panes run top to bottom, you can set the **-orient** option.